Right Here, Right Now (Fatboy Slim song): In popular culture

 In 2004, then–Leader of the Labour Party Tony Blair used the song during a Labour Party conference without Cook's permission, just one year after the start of the Iraq War.
-Cook openly opposed its usage, claiming that the usage "implies that I support Blair.
+Cook opposed its usage, claiming that the usage "implies that I support Blair.
 Nothing could be further from the truth."

 On 8 October 2019, Fatboy Slim made a remix of the song using environmental activist Greta Thunberg's United Nations speech.

 The song was used for the opening sequence of the pilot episode for the television series Third Watch.
 It was featured in trailers for The Virgin Suicides, Crank, and Carnage.